github-vet/rangeclosure-findings/README.md

 ```
 Reported as `reference to i is reassigned at line 3`.

-### Range Variable Used in Potentially Unsafe Function
+### Range Variable Passed as Argument to a Potentially Unsafe Function

 #### Type I: Function Writes Pointer to Memory
 ```